moderndatacompany/dataos.info/docs/learn/dp_developer_learn_track/create_semantic_model/create_lens_folder/index.md

 In the Lens folder structure, you define and organize the artifacts according to the key steps in building the semantic model: loading data, defining tables, adding dimensions and measures, creating views, and managing user groups.

-## Loading data from data source
+## Loading data from the source

-You start by creating the **SQL** folder, where you write SQL scripts to select relevant columns from the source tables for each entity: **customer**, **product**, and **purchase** data.
+You start by creating the SQL folder, where you write SQL scripts to select relevant columns from the source tables for each entity: `customer`, `product`, and `purchase` data.
 You focus on choosing only the necessary columns to prevent performance issues while ensuring essential data is available for analysis.

 <aside class="callout">
 🗣️ Make sure the SQL you use here matches the source dialect.